Check out our review of the bootcamp Thinkful to learn more about their courses, prices, and student reviews.

-Thinkful is a bootcamp, with courses for people who are interested in learning a completely new skill, like full-stack development.
+Thinkful is a bootcamp, with courses for people who are interested in learning a completely new skill, like software engineering.
 At Pathrise, our fellows should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a more specific curriculum based on what they will see in their interviews.

 All of our workshops and sessions at Pathrise are live, as well as recorded, so that our fellows can review them afterwards and continue learning.
 We also provide personalized, 1-on-1 technical and behavioral interview sessions as well as resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting lessons, and negotiation templates and guidance.
 Pathrise fellows never pay anything upfront and only after they begin working at a job they love do they pay their income share agreement, which is 9% of their first year’s salary.